ReactForAll/React-Course/Level_4/4. Programmatic Navigation/SCRIPT.md

 In the previous lesson we've learned to use the path in the URL to render our component accordingly.
-We used a href tags to navigate different URLs.
+We used `a href` tags to navigate to different URLs.
 But until now, we have not explored a method that would allow us to change the URL from our code.
-We can achieve this using the navigate function from `raviger`.
+We can achieve this using the `navigate` function from `raviger`.

-For our New Forms, let's use the navigate function to update the URL with the newly generated ID of the form.
+Now where would be need to use this, for instance if we open up a new form at `/form`, we generate a new `formID`, but since it doesn't get updated in the URL, the user may lose track of the form if he accidentally refreshes the page.

+How can we solve this?
+We can use the `navigate` function to change the URL from our code as soon as we generate the formID.
+This would mean that even if the user reloads the page, the same form would be loaded from the `localStorage` based on the `formID` in the URL.

 ```js
   import { navigate } from 'raviger';